ethz-asl/mav_active_3d_planning/README.md

 # Examples
 ## Configuring a Planner
-The `active_3d_planning_app_reconstruction` is an application package, that builds and launches an active\_3d\_planner.
+The `active_3d_planning_app_reconstruction` is an application package, that launches an active\_3d\_planner.
-A verbose example of how planners are created through a config is given in `cfg/example_config.yaml`.
-The presented planner uses local motion primitives to expand new segments and the number of unknown voxels as gain formulation.
+A verbose example of how planner configurations are specified is given in `cfg/planners/example_config.yaml`.
+The example planner uses local motion primitives to expand new segments and the number of unknown voxels as gain formulation.
 To see the planner in action, start an unreal\_cv\_ros game, e.g. CityBuilding, make sure to tab out of game control with Ctrl+Shift+F1 and then run
 ```
 roslaunch active_3d_planning_app_reconstruction example.launch
 ```
 The planner will be built from the config file and visualized in RVIZ.
 A useful parameter to set is `verbose_modules: true`, as all available params of all built modules will be printed to console.

 ![mav_3d_ex_config](https://user-images.githubusercontent.com/36043993/58561558-aaa84280-8227-11e9-9b89-def052db17a8.png)